 All students must fulfill a number of course, research and credit requirements in order to complete the PhD program.
 The specific requirements are described below in the approximate order that you encounter them during the program.
+More detailed information can be found in the Graduate Program Handbook.

 Course and Credit Requirements